• Skip to primary navigation

 Combat zone considerations

-For tax purposes, military service outside a combat zone is treated the same as inside a combat zone if both of these apply:
+For tax purposes, military service outside a combat zone is treated the same as inside a combat zone if both apply:

 • The Department of Defense determines the service is in direct support of combat zone military operations.